 Policy: This Policy defines and guides an institutional position regarding how long a student may be absent from classes and instruction before a course(s) may not be recoverable.
-It also provides for consultation among the faculty, the student, and the Director of Disability Services for the development of a Short-Term Absence Plan.
 The Short-Term, Temporary Absence Policy provides an intermediate option between current policies and processes and Muhlenberg College Medical Leave of Absence Policy (MLOA) and the Muhlenberg College Leave of Absence (LOA) Policy.
 This Policy applies to undergraduate, graduate, and continuing education courses in which the course length is presented in traditional semester format.
 This Policy does not apply to courses that are delivered in a compressed or accelerated design, including summer courses.

-Duration of Short-Term Absence: This Policy provides for short-term absences of an anticipated duration of two weeks or less during the Fall and/or Spring semester.
-Situational exceptions to allow for one additional week of absence, may be considered.
-For absences of longer than three weeks in duration, the Committee will consult with the student and faculty members to determine options which may include course(s) withdrawal, a Leave of Absence, or a Medical Leave of Absence.
-Depending on the underlying etiology, the Short-Term, Temporary Absence may be cumulative rather than consecutive in duration.
+Duration of Short-Term Absence: This Policy provides for short-term absences of an anticipated duration of one to two weeks or less during the traditional 16 week Fall and/or Spring semester.
+Situational exceptions to allow for one additional week of absence may be considered by the Committee.
+For absences of longer than two weeks in duration, the Committee will consult with the student and faculty members to determine options which may include course(s) withdrawal, a Personal Leave of Absence, a Medical Leave of Absence, or approval for a maximum of a one week extension.
+The Short-Term, Temporary Absence is consecutive weeks in duration.
+Any exceptions to this will be considered by the committee only in extraordinary circumstances.
 The student may not take more than one Short-Term, Temporary Absence per semester.

 - Identification of Need: The student identifies the need for a short-term, temporary absence.
 In cases in which a student is not available, a parent or guardian serving as proxy may be considered.

-- *The student should be aware that any lag in the submission of the Request Form and documentation may result in delay of approval and implementation of services.
+- *The student should be aware that any lag in the submission of the Request Form and documentation may result in delay of approval.

-- *The student should be aware that the start of the Short-Term Temporary Absence may be retroactive to the date of first occurrence of absence from classes.
+- *The student should be aware that the start of the Short-Term Temporary Absence is retroactive to the date of first occurrence of absence from classes.

 - Documentation Guidelines